 The good, the bad and the ugly truth

-(This post is in response to feedback from last week’s post so if it sounds like I’m repeating myself at the top here, it’s because I am since it bears repeating.)
+(This post is in response to feedback from a previous post, so if it sounds like I’m repeating myself at the top here, it’s because I am since it bears repeating.)

 Let’s start with…